 Tuition Installment Plan

-Students enrolling for credit courses in any term may participate in a tuition installment plan with Tuition Management Systems (TMS).
+Students enrolling for credit courses in any term may participate in a tuition installment plan with Nelnet.
 Students must be in good financial standing to participate and there is an initial $60 non-refundable fee per term at the time of application.
 Payment schedules will differ depending on the term.
 Questions?
-Call TMS directly at 800-307-6641.
+Call Nelnet directly at 800-307-6641.
 Please have your student ID number, term and amount due available when you call.
+Students may also visit the website (brookdalecc.afford.com/) to review account activity and payment options.